Evan Deng

 -

 Evan Deng was born on Pearl Harbor Day in Red Bank, New Jersey.
-His mother Ling and father Yuming both immigrated from Fuzhou, Jiangxi in the late 1990s.
-From an early age, Deng began self-producing and editing YouTube videos, skits, and short films with friends from local Chinese schools.[2]
+His mother Ling and father Yuming both immigrated from Fuzhou, China in the late 1990’s.
+From an early age, Deng began self-producing and editing YouTube videos, skits, and short films with friends from local Chinese schools and churches.

-Deng's passion for filmmaking continued into his undergraduate studies at the University of Michigan, where he was Vice President of Filmic, a student-led video commercial agency based in Ann Arbor, Michigan.
-While pursuing a bachelor's degree in Film, Television, and Media, Deng volunteered for Wolverine Pathways, a university-sponsored program granting underprivileged students equal access to filmmaking resources within the Metro Detroit area.[3]
+Deng's passion for filmmaking continued into his undergraduate studies at the University of Michigan, where he was Vice President of Filmic, a student-led video commercial agency based in Ann Arbor.
+While pursuing a bachelor's degree in Film, Television, and Media, Evan volunteered for Wolverine Pathways, a university-sponsored program granting underprivileged students equal access to filmmaking resources within Metro Detroit.

 -

-Deng's first music video, "Muchuu" by Mei Semones, was published on YouTube in early 2022.[4]
-Deng and Semones continued their collaboration in producing a series of music videos for "Yoake" and "Kemono" for "Tsukino," Mei Semones' debut EP.
-Promoting his music video work through TikTok, Instagram, and viral marketing, Deng began working as a videographer and marketing coordinator at Museum of the Moving Image in Astoria, Queens.
+Evan Deng's first music video, "Muchuu" by Mei Semones, was published on YouTube in early 2022.
+Deng and Semones continued their collaboration, producing a series of music videos for "Yoake" and "Kemono" from Mei Semones' debut EP, Tsukino.
+Promoting his music videos through TikTok, Instagram, and YouTube, Deng began working as a videographer and social media marketing coordinator at Museum of the Moving Image in Astoria, Queens.

-In September 2022, Deng and INJI released the music video to "Madeline" via Polydor Records.[5]
+In September 2022, Deng and INJI released the "Madeline" music video via Polydor Records.

 2023 - Present: Family Video Store

-In addition, Deng has made cameo appearances in music videos for artists including Jess Glynne, Twenty One Pilots, and Lil Mabu.
+In addition, Deng has made cameo appearances in music videos for artists including Malcolm Todd, Armani White, Twenty One Pilots, Jess Glynne, and Lil Mabu.

 -